 - drinking plenty of water during the flight, and avoiding alcohol and caffeine, to minimize dehydration

 - Avoid heavy meals or strenuous exercise.

 - Sleep at a “normal” time for the destination time zone.

 The sooner a person can adapt to the local timetable, the sooner the body clock will adapt to the new environment.

 People who travel regularly for work should make sure they get regular exercise.

 One study has indicated that wearing sunglasses during part of a long-haul flight may help the body adjust to the new time zone by altering their light patterns.

 Researchers investigating the role of melatonin and other hormones in the function of the body clock have suggested that one day, drug therapies may be available for people who experience difficulties due to shift work or jet lag.

-Some people already take melatonin as a dietary supplement to help with jet lag, but there is not yet sufficient evidence to confirm its effectiveness.
+Some people already take melatonin as a dietary supplement to help with jet lag, but there is

 People who know they are prone to severe jet lag might consider breaking a long journey en route, or traveling overland, if possible.